nilearn/nilearn/doc/glossary.rst

         parcellations, and atlases of the human brain.

     parcellation
-    brain parcellation
-        Act of dividing the brain into smaller regions, i.e. parcels, in order to gain a better understanding of complex human behaviors.
+        Act of dividing the brain into smaller regions, i.e. parcels.
+Parcellations can be defined by many different criteria including anatomical or functional characteristics.
+Parcellations can either be composed of "hard" deterministic parcels with no overlap between individual regions or "soft" probabilistic parcels with a non-zero probability of overlap.

     predictive modelling
         `Predictive modelling`_ uses statistics to predict outcomes.